PAL-ML/PEARL_v1/README.md

 Mina Khan, P Srivatsa, Advait Rane, Shriram Chenniappa, Rishabh Anand, Sherjil Ozair, Pattie Maes

+This repo provides code for the benchmark and techniques from the paper [Pretrained Encoders are All You Need](?)

 * [📦 Install ](#install) -- Install relevant dependencies and the project
 * [🔧 Usage ](#usage) -- Learn how to use PEAYN in colab